bulletmark/b2restore/README.md

 can instead choose to use `-f/--filetime` to specify any one specific file's modification time at which to recreate the target tree of files.

+You may wish to manually `git commit` each snapshot you create in the outdir tree between your manually time-selected runs.
+If so, you will need to add the `-g` switch to prevent `b2restore` from deleting your top level `.git/` repo on each run.

 Note that this utility does not recreate empty directory hierarchies.
 All empty directories in the target tree are deleted.